 Quotation is justified to the extent necessary for your purpose.
-For example, using a photo taken by others to make your website look better is not allowed, because such use is not necessary.
-This is free riding.
+So you can quote somebody’s works in order to support your strengthen your argument.
+On the other hand, using a photo taken by others to make your website look better is not allowed, because such use is free riding.

 5. The source is specified.

 You need to display the name of author and the title of the works to specify the source.